jim-easterbrook/pywws/doc/text/essentials/README.txt

    Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.

+5. Change your current directory to your pywws installation directory, for example:

+      cd ${HOME}/weather/pywws-11.10_r429

-5. Run TestWeatherStation.py:
+6. Run TestWeatherStation.py:

       python TestWeatherStation.py

    it should complain about not being able to connect to a weather station

-6. Connect the weather station's USB port to your computer
+7. Connect the weather station's USB port to your computer

-7. Run TestWeatherStation.py again - you should get a load of data.
+8. Run TestWeatherStation.py again - you should get a load of data.
 If this fails it might be a 'permissions' problem.
 Try running as
    root: